openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

             have initial value equal to the result of lambda function execution with different indices */

-Creating exotic arrays with the different kinds of element types:
+Creating exotic arrays with different kinds of element types is presented below:

 .. code-block:: typescript
    :linenos: